microsoftgraph/Intune-PowerShell-SDK-Code-Generator/README.md

 Customers have expressed a lot of interest in using PowerShell to automate tasks which are currently executed through the Intune extension in the Azure Portal.

 ## Why do we want to auto-generate the PowerShell module?
-If we manually hand-write the cmdlets, we would need to manually update the cmdlets each time
+If we write each cmdlet by hand, we would need to manually update the module each time the Graph schema is updated.

 ## Why is Intune building it (and why isn't the Graph SDK team building it)?
 Most of Intune's user base (IT Professionals) would prefer to work with PowerShell, whereas the Graph SDK is catered towards developers who would prefer to work with e.g. C#, Java and Python.
 This is why we need it urgently.
 The structure of PowerShell's syntax does not lend itself to the structure of the existing .Net/Java/Python SDK generator (see the explanation of why we have a [Custom Vipr Writer](#why-a-custom-writer)).